 “Determining” or “Determination” relates to the time at which a recount petition may be filed, and means the point after the candidate or referendum vote totals have been tallied by the last board of canvassers.
 This stage occurs not earlier than the canvass of all valid provisional votes for the election, and not later than 5:00 p.m. on the third business day after the last meeting day of the last board of canvassers following canvassing of all valid provisional ballots for the election or referendum results.

-“Filing Officer” means the Wisconsin Elections Commission for any federal or state office or referendum, the county clerk for any county office or referendum, the municipal clerk or the board of election commissioners for a municipal office or referendum, and the school district clerk for a school board office or referendum.
+“Filing Officer” means the Wisconsin Elections Commission for any federal or state office (including U.S. president) or referendum, the county clerk for any county office or referendum, the municipal clerk or the board of election commissioners for a municipal office or referendum, and the school district clerk for a school board office or referendum.

 “Leading Candidate” means every individual whose vote total at the time of the filing of the recount petition would entitle the individual to election or nomination to office.